PARKTON – Another roundabout that will enhance traffic flow and reduce the risk of serious crashes is coming to Robeson County.

 The intersection will close when work begins in September.
 The closure will allow the project to be completed more efficiently, expeditiously and safely.

 The contractor has until May 2022 to entirely complete the project.
-However, the contract has financial incentives to award up to an additional $24,000, if the company substantially completes the roundabout sooner and is able to reopen the intersection to traffic by Nov.
-23.
+However, the contract has financial incentives to pay about $50,000 more, if the company substantially completes the roundabout sooner and is able to reopen the intersection to traffic by late November.

 The marked detour will include North Fayetteville Street, which becomes N.C.
 71, U.S. 301, Roslin Farm Road, John McMillian/Council Road, returning to Parkton Tobemory Road.